 Our current priorities

-As a result of lots of detailed research with our counterparts in Ghana we launched a major new Education initiative in 2012 - initially focusing on providing extra reading books for school children and on helping teachers obtain better training.
+Following detailed research with our counterparts in Ghana in 2012 we turned our attention to a series of new Education initiatives - initially focusing on providing extra reading books for school children and on helping teachers obtain better training.

 In the schools in and around Dominase, supplementary reading books can make a big difference to children's opportunities to learn English at an early age - which opens the door to all subsequent learning of other subjects; and to a route out of poverty.